SG-73/HRC-Project/README.md

 # HRC-Project
-Build a Machine Learning model to predict the order amount (in USD) that customers can place in the upcoming days
+Built a Machine Learning model to predict the order amount (in USD) that customers can place in the upcoming days